Nenkai/FF16-Model-Importer/README.md

 To properly import to ANMB, it is recommended to use Quaternion-based rotations in your animations.

+> [!CAUTION]
+> Importing face/hair models is currently **non-functional** as per-vertex custom data from mdl is currently being dropped by the converter.
+>
+> TODO: Use GLTF custom attributes to store it.

 ## Contributors and donation links

 - KillzXGaming: Original author of this tool  [donate](https://ko-fi.com/simplykxg)